Trisoma® - Sports Massage

-Pre-event treatment goals are to increase blood circulation, tissue and joint flexibility and mental clarity to prepare for performance.
-This does not replace the athlete's warm up but complements it.
+Pre-event treatment goals are to increase blood circulation, tissue and joint flexibility and mental clarity to prepare for performance and reduce injury.
+Methods include effleurage, compression, tension and tapotement.
+This does not replace the athlete's warm-up but complements it.
 Factors such as temperature, nervousness, fatigue, hyperactivity and past experience with massage are considered before giving treatment.
-Trigger point or deep tissue work is normally contraindicated for pre-event massage as it may interfere with the client's timing and strength. canoe paddling
+Static stretching and trigger point therapy or other deep tissue work is normally contraindicated for pre-event treatment as it may interfere with the client's coordination and strength. canoe paddling

-Dr. James Cyriax (1904-1985), British Internist and Orthopaedic Surgeon, also called the the "Einstein" of orthopaedic medicine, developed a technique for deep transverse friction, or cross fiber friction, which effectively reduces existing fibrosis and encourages the formation and more proper alignment of strong, pliable tissue at the site of healing injuries in muscles, tendons and ligaments.
-This technique reduces the crystalline roughness that forms between tendons and their sheaths that can result in painful tendonitis and tendinosis.
-It can also prevent or soften myofascial adhesions, restore mobility, remove toxins from muscle tissue, and relieve tension and possibly trigger points.
+Dr. James Cyriax (1904-1985), British Internist and Orthopaedic Surgeon, also called the "Einstein" of orthopaedic medicine, developed a technique for deep transverse friction, also termed cross fiber friction, which effectively reduces existing fibrosis, crystalline roughness that forms between tendons and their sheaths and encourages tendon fibroblasts to form increased collagen and cross-linkages in response to internal microtears, and more proper alignment of strong, pliable tissue at the site of healing injuries in muscles, tendons and ligaments.
+Cross-fiber has been used for tennis elbow (lateral epicondylitis, or more properly termed a tendinosis that specifically involves the origin of the extensor carpi radialis brevis muscle), golfer's elbow (medial epicondylitis), sub-patellar tendinitis jumper's knee) and other painful tendinopathies.
+It can also prevent or soften myofascial adhesions, help restore mobility, remove toxins from muscle tissue, and relieve tension and possibly trigger points. dancing muscles

 Melike Bitlis-Bush Jumping is physically challenging